 - Use portable (moveable) hand grips over the bathtub or install shower grips.

 - Use a non-breakable water thermometer to check the bathwater temperature before you get into the bathtub.
 Make sure the temperature is below 110 °F (43.3 °C).

 - Use a liquid soap dispenser, soap on a rope, or a wash mitt to hold your soap.

 - Use long brushes for hard-to-reach areas of your body.

 - Use adapted nail clippers to cut your nails.
-You can buy these at a health supply store.
+These are nail clippers that are easier to use.
+You can buy them at a medical supply store or online.